ighour/ipp-ed/README.md

-# Project
+# Social Network

-Project for IPP/ESTG Class "Estruturas de Dados"
+Project for [IPP/ESTG](https://www.estg.ipp.pt) course "Estruturas de Dados" (Data Structures)

 ## Main Components

-### **[Library](https://gitlab.com/ighour-learn/ipp/ed/adt-library)** - Own library of abstract data types to use in project.
+### **[Library](https://github.com/ighour/ipp-ed-lib)** - Own library of abstract data types.
-### **[Project](https://gitlab.com/ighour-learn/ipp/ed/project)** - Project made using the library to construct a social network. *(here)*
+### **[Project](https://github.com/ighour/ipp-ed)** - Project made using the library to construct a social network. *(here)*

-*Detailed info about components is in their own repository.*

 ## Objectives

 * The main purpose is to construct a social network which will receive an input with users data (json file), construct a network with them and enable it's management.

-* Current repository will use abstract data type repository and construct the project of Social Graph.
-It is not possible to use any of java collections API, only ours.
+* Current repository will use abstract data structures repository and construct the project of Social Graph.
+It is not possible to use any of java collections API, only the ones created in my other repository.

-## Customized Data Types from ADT Library and Others
+## Additional Data Types

-* **Social Network**: a modification of Network to use in project, because it was necessary to receive the brute info about adjacency matrix and vertices of network to send to Jung API.
+* **Social Network**: a modification of Network, because it was necessary to receive the brute info about adjacency matrix and vertices of network to send to Jung API.

 * **PersonIdOrderedList**: a modification of OrderedArrayList to provided binary search of an user with his id.